multifacet/0sim/README.md

 I recommend that your workload should print measurements to stdout.
 You can then redirect this output somewhere else.
 In particular, I recommend redirecting output to a file on one of the shared directories you create through Vagrant.

+### Tunables

+There are a bunch of tunables that modify 0sim behavior.
+Update these values by writing to the appropriate file.
+You need sudo to do so.

+- `/proc/zerosim_lapic_adjust` [default: on]: should 0sim adjust LAPIC interrupt delivery.
+- `/proc/zerosim_drift_threshold` [default: 10000]: The default drift threshold for multi-core TSC offsetting (see paper).
+- `/proc/zerosim_delay` [default: 10000]: The default time by which vCPUs are delayed (see paper).
+A value of 0 means that 0sim will just yield the remainder of the scheduler quantum.
+- `/proc/zerosim_skip_halt` [default: off]: Skip `hlt` instructions.
+You almost certainly don't want this.

+- `/sys/module/ssdswap/device`[default: none]: used to make the system think a single block device is non-rotational.
+This can be useful when backing zswap with a hard drive, as the default swap-slot allocation policy is expensive.
+  This is a bit buggy though.

+- `/sys/module/kvm_intel/parameters/enable_tsc_offsetting` [default: on]: Turn on TSC offsetting.

+- `/sys/module/kvm_intel/parameters/ept` [default: on if supported]: Turn on Intel EPT (nested paging).
+    - You probably need to modify this when mounting the `kvm_intel` kernel module.

 ### Caveats